tmp64/BugfixedHL-Rebased/README.md

   - KORD_12.7 for constant helping and nice suggestions.
   - Martin Webrant (BulliT) for releasing AG source code.
   - JetBrains company for free access to great developer tools.
-- SamVanheer for [Half-Life Enhanced](https://github.com/SoloKiller/HLEnhanced) and reverse engineering GoldSrc engine.
+- SamVanheer for [Half-Life Enhanced](https://github.com/SoloKiller/HLEnhanced) and GoldSrc engine research.
 - AGHL.RU community for bug reporting and suggestions.